-Outcome: Worked with organic grain producers to develop new markets and establish mill in Southern Aroostook.
+Outcome: Worked with Van Buren grower to improve rail access to facility to support exporting of variety of crops.
 Aided barley malting facility in Mapleton to add value to already grown crop.
 Also, applied for grants to assist facility.
+Worked with small producers on unusual crops and animal feeds.